yashjugade-tamu/csce606_swe_mid_sem_proj1/docs/pairing_log.md

   malformed, or unknown application IDs.
 - Confirmed that a successful update changes only the selected application's status and preserves its ID, company, position, and application date.

+## Session 5 — 2026-09-21

+Driver: Varsha Goalla

+Navigator: Yash Jugade

+Work completed:

+- Implemented the command-line menu and navigation behavior for User Story 6.
+- Integrated Add, View, Search, and Update CLI workflows with `ApplicationManager` for User Story 7.
+- Added operation prompts, selected/completed messages, validation-error handling, and automatic return to the main menu.
+- Reused `ApplicationManager#print_applications` for View and Search output and added support for injected output streams and custom empty-result messages.
+- Added CLI workflow and error-handling tests.

+Notes:

+- Add, View, Search, and Update are connected to their corresponding `ApplicationManager` methods.
+- Delete currently collects an application ID and completes its menu flow, but it is not connected to deletion business logic because the manager delete method has not been implemented or merged yet.
+- Application Statistics completes its menu flow but is not connected to statistics business logic yet.
+- The Delete and Application Statistics integrations will be completed after their corresponding manager functionality is available.